kyma-project/kyma/docs/04-operation-guides/troubleshooting/01-resources-misconfigured.md

 ---
-title: Kyma resource is misconfigured
+title: Kyma Resource Is Misconfigured
 ---

-All resources in the Kyma-native Namespaces with the `reconciler.kyma-project.io/managed-by-reconciler-disclaimer` annotation are managed by Reconciler.
+All resources in the Kyma-native namespaces with the `reconciler.kyma-project.io/managed-by-reconciler-disclaimer` annotation are managed by Reconciler.
 However, Reconciler does not support all use cases.

 ## Symptom